fbpx

 Defective and Dangerous Drug Injuries

 When defective and dangerous drugs and devices slip through regulatory cracks and harm people, their only recourse may be to file a personal injury lawsuit against the product manufacturer(s).
-Plaintiffs may be eligible to recover injury compensation from manufacturers that includes money for:

 • Past, ongoing, and future medical expenses